top of page

 Used for: Hypertrophy & Strength Endurance

-This is where your second system, the Glycolytic System, takes a higher proportion of the workload.
-If the Phosphagen system was "instant access" coal, the Glycolytic system is the Secondary Coal store.
+This is where your second system, the Glycolytic System, kicks in.
+If the Phosphagen system was "instant access" coal, the Glycolytic system is the Secondary Coal Hopper.

 The Catch: Its a dirty process!